This baked penne, broccoli and ricotta dish is great for weeknights and potlucks. Leave the chicken sausage out to make it vegetarian.

 While the broccoli cooks, I browned some chicken sausage in a little olive oil and then drained it on a plate.
 Once the broccoli is bright green and tender, it gets drained and poured into the pan where the sausage had cooked.

 From there, it’s a matter of building a sauce of pressed garlic and ricotta cheese.
 I wrap it up by adding the cooked sausage back in, along with the pasta, a healthy splash of pasta water, and a generous handful of grated parmesan cheese.
+Finally, it gets popped into the oven to melt the cheese and crisp the edges of the pasta.

 I love having a petite pasta pot like this one in my kitchen, because it allows me to stay at the stove, rather than dripping water between the sink and the stove.
 I’ve long had a larger pasta pot, but rarely pulled it out because it was just too much for my regular weeknight cooking.
 This one is just so much more functional for my household.